 Although the guide is specific to ALS, many of the tips and information shared are universal for all caregivers.

-Meals for Easy Swallowing (available online only)
+Meals for Easy Swallowing (available online)

 The guide includes recipes for easy-to-swallow foods, swallowing tips and techniques, and is geared toward individuals with ALS and others with swallowing difficulties.